 Massachusetts Resisting Arrest Attorney

-Attorney Patrick Donovnan is an experienced Massachusetts criminal attorney.
+Attorney Patrick Donovan is an experienced Massachusetts criminal attorney.
 Before becoming a criminal lawyer, Patrick Donovan served as an assistant district attorney.
-As a prosecutor, Attorney Dononvan got specialized training.
-Attorney Dononvan uses that training and experience to get the best result for each of his clients.
+Attorney Donovan uses that training and experience to get the best result for each of his clients.